Brass Check Valve For Well Pump

 PVC:

 A PVC check valve is less costly than a bronze check valve.
-It also has much chemical withstand with its surface.
-Yet, PVC does not work well under high – pressure or temperature and low manual power than bronze.
+Its surface is highly chemically resistant.
+Yet, PVC does not work well under high–pressure or high-temperature conditions or with lower manual power than bronze.

 Bronze: